FarronF/limerick-council-meetings/meetings/2017/01/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council – 28th November 2016.md

 • Level of service.

-• Delivery of winter services on priority routes.---
+• Delivery of winter services on priority routes.
+---
 8

 • Resources.